krjyuah/LabReport4/LabReport4.md

 type nano ListExamples.java get into the nano system, and **down to find the error lines, which is the last while loop, it is index2 +=1 and not index1 +=1.
 After change it, type in **ctrl-o** to save the files,, **enter**, **ctrl-x** to exit the sysytem

-8.Run the tests, demonstrating that they now succeed
+8. Run the tests, demonstrating that they now succeed

 ![Image](Screenshot_20230224_125511.png)